-The Bailiwick of Jersey: National Risk Assessment of Terrorist Financing is the first assessment of the threats that Jersey faces of being a conduit for terrorist financing.
+The prior report, Bailiwick of Jersey: National Risk Assessment of Terrorist Financing, was the first assessment of the threats that Jersey faces of being a conduit for terrorist financing.

-The report is part of the requirements of the international standard-setter on financial crime, the Financial Action Task Force (the FATF), and it follows the publication of Jersey’s first
+The report is part of the requirements of the international standard-setter on financial crime, the Financial Action Task Force (the FATF), and it followed the publication of Jersey’s first

 National Risk Assessment of Money Laundering in September 2020.